mlabuda2/nf-tower-docs/docs/enterprise/configuration/overview.md

 ## Cryptographic options
-Configuration values for how Tower secures your data.
+Configuration values that control the way Tower secures your data.

 !!! warning
     Do not modify the Tower crypto secret key between starts!
-Changing this value will preclude decryption of existing data.
+Changing this value will preclude the decryption of existing data.

 ???+ example "Cryptographic configuration options"